Reality Remake Reality Remake

 Alright so you’ve got Wabbajack ready to start downloading mods, but haven’t hit that final play button quite yet, time to get your PC ready for FUS.
 First you’re going to need to install some extra software to support some of the mods in FUS.

 You’ll need to make sure you have some Microsoft Visual C++ Redistributable Packages installed.
-Here is a direct link to them.
+Here is a direct link to them, download the x64 version.
 Once the installer downloads, run it, though you might get this error.

 If you see this you’ve already got the right Microsoft Visual C++ packages installed